amnghd/donation_data_engineering/README.md

 ### Variables:
 Several variables are declared in this code.
 More important ones are:

-1.``donor_id``: This is a unique identifier for the donors, combined from their name and zip_code.
+1. ``donor_id``: This is a unique identifier for the donors, combined from their name and zip_code.

-2.``reception_id`` : This is a unique identifier for each reception which includes recepient id, zipcode of donation, year of donation.
+2. ``reception_id`` : This is a unique identifier for each reception which includes recepient id, zipcode of donation, year of donation.

-3.``all_individuals``: This is a set variable.
+3. ``all_individuals``: This is a set variable.
 It containts unique repeat donors.

 4. ``repeat_recipient``: This is a set variable.
 It contains unique receptions.